Punahou Hale and Oahuan Tower Ltd

 No analysis available

-I looked for leasehold wording such as "lease expires," "ground lease ends," "leasehold expiring," or renewal dates and found nothing.
-There is no public-remarks evidence to extract a lease expiry year.
+I looked for leasehold language such as "lease expires," "ground lease ends," "leasehold expiring," or any renewal/extension year and found nothing.
+There is no public-remarks evidence indicating a land lease or an expiry year.

 I searched the public remarks for phrases like "VA approved," "VA financing," and "VA loans accepted" and found none.
-With no explicit mention, VA approval is unsupported from the available listing text.
+With no explicit mention, there is no public-remarks evidence that the building is VA loan approved.

 I searched for insurance-related wording such as fully insured, full insurance, fully covered insurance, or walls-in coverage, and found no references.
-The remarks discuss maintenance fees and utilities included, but not HOA insurance coverage, so this feature is not confirmed.
+The remarks discuss maintenance fees including electricity, water, and sewer, but do not mention HOA insurance coverage.

 Across the provided remarks, there are 0 mentions of fire sprinklers or any related fire-suppression system.
 The listings repeatedly describe other amenities like rooftop access and community laundry, but nothing suggests a sprinkler system, so there is no public-remarks support for this feature.

 I looked for language indicating the building passed a fire/life safety evaluation, such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection, and found nothing.
-Since there is no explicit mention in the public remarks, I cannot confirm this feature and treat it as not evidenced.
+Because there is no explicit confirmation in the public remarks, this feature is treated as not evidenced here.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.